TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

             $a = 'b';

-      You can use this, if the default language is already set to PHP with the :ref:`highlight directive <codeblocks-highlight-directive>` in the current file (or in :ref:`Includes.txt
+      You can use this, if the default language is already set to PHP with the :ref:`highlight directive <codeblocks-highlight-directive>` in the current file (or in :ref:`Includes.rst.txt
       <includes-txt>`).